In this article

 Reveal spending issues

-If you’re unaware of where your money is going each month, you will not be able to modify bad financial behavior that negatively impacts your company’s profitability.
-Daily and monthly expense tracking allows you to find trends or outlying costs.
+If you don’t know where your money is going each month, you won’t be able to eliminate wasteful spending that negatively impacts your company’s profitability.
+Daily and monthly expense tracking allows you to find such trends or outlying costs.

-To get a clear picture of your business finances, it’s important that you are catching little costs that add up and deciding whether larger expenses are justifiable.
-This works on both a macro level (looking at the business as a whole) as well as a micro level (empowering team managers to keep tabs on their team's operating budget, performance, and spend habits to reduce maverick spend).
+To get a clear picture of your business finances, you must be able to catch the little costs that add up and decide whether larger expenses are justifiable.
+This works on both a macro level (looking at the business as a whole) and a micro level (empowering managers to keep tabs on their team's spending habits to reduce maverick spend).

-Once you’ve built a budget, the hard part is actually sticking to it.
-Business expense tracking is one of the best ways you make sure that your spending habits are in alignment with your established plan.
-At the end of each month, you can review business expenses and compare your spend to projected spend.
-If you go over, you can identify where you can make cuts.
+Once you’ve built a budget, the hard part is sticking to it.
+Business expense tracking is one of the best ways to ensure your spending habits align with your established plan.
+At the end of each month, you can review business expenses and run a budget variance analysis.
+If your actual spending exceeds your projections, you can identify where to cut back.

 Prepare for tax season